open-energy-transition/form-energy-storage/documentation/11-baseline.rst

 The complete explaination of each configuration can be found in `PyPSA-Eur: Configuration <https://pypsa-eur.readthedocs.io/en/latest/configuration.html>`_.

 .. note::
-   The PyPSA-Eur configuration follows a pyramid-like structure, where the parameters in the highest configuration override those in the configurations below it.
+   The PyPSA-Eur configuration files follow a pyramid-like structure, where the parameters in the highest configuration file add to and override those in the configuration file below it.
    The order is as follows:

    1. `scenarios.form.yaml <https://open-energy-transition.github.io/form-energy-storage/12-scenarios.html>`_